 2. It begins and ends in Falls Park.

 The Reedy River is part of the Saluda-Reedy Watershed.
-The Reedy River extends from the Blue Ridge Escarpment and stretches from Travelers Rest to Lake Greenwood in Central South Carolina.
+The Reedy River extends from the Blue Ridge Escarpment and stretches from Travelers Rest to Lake Greenwood in Laurens County, South Carolina.

 3. It has always looked the way it does now.